iNVESTOR FAQS - Frequently asked questions

 3) The company generates excess cash and decides to issue dividends to their shareholders.

 How long will it be until I see returns?

 Biotechnology startups take time to develop.
 The startups coming through Forest City SynBio's doors will be at a very early stage, and you can expect to wait at least 5-10 years before they successfully take their product to market.
 They may experience a liquidity event sooner than that (eg if a larger company acquires them or they list on a public market) but in general biotechnology investing is a long game.

 Will I get updates on Forest City SynBio's progress?

 We will be as transparent as possible about our company's progress and intend to provide investors with regular updates.
-As an added level of security, FCSB will also provide our investors with our annual audited financial statements.

 Our social media channels are also a great way to stay in the loop: